 This page collects information about this website itself.
 It’s divided into two sections: About the contents which describes information about my posts and how I use this site; and About the Site which lists things such as the design philosophy and the tools used to produce the site.
-There is also a changelog here to collect notes on updates.

 Table of Contents